 What is the Rural Health Advisory Committee?

-The Rural Health Advisory Committee (PDF: 56 KB/1 page), created during the 1992 Legislative session, serves as a statewide forum for rural health concerns and features a diverse membership to:
+The Rural Health Advisory Committee (PDF), created during the 1992 Legislative session, serves as a statewide forum for rural health concerns and features a diverse membership to:

 - Advise the commissioner of health and other state agencies on rural health issues